Overview of Gastroenteritis

 • Acute inflammatory diarrhea

-Multiplex polymerase chain reaction platforms that can identify causative organisms in each of these categories are being used more often (1).
+Multiplex polymerase chain reaction panels that can identify causative organisms in each of these categories are increasingly used (5).
 However, this testing is expensive, and because the categories are often distinguishable clinically or the disease courses are self-limiting, it is usually more cost-effective to test for specific microorganisms depending on the type and duration of diarrhea.
-In addition, polymerase chain reaction testing does not allow for antibiotic susceptibility testing.
+In addition, polymerase chain reaction testing does not allow for antibiotic susceptibility testing as does a culture.

 Acute watery diarrhea is probably viral, and testing is not indicated unless the diarrhea persists.
 Although rotavirus and enteric adenovirus infections can be diagnosed using commercially available rapid assays that detect viral antigen in the stool, these assays are rarely indicated.